 The information regarding clergy benefits provided here is a compilation of information found on other pages in this section of the website.

-United HealthCare Group Medicare Advantage PPO Plan and Guardian Dental (Medicare Eligible and age 65 and over plan)
+United HealthCare Group Medicare Advantage PPO Plan and Guardian Dental (Medicare Eligible and age 65 and over plan), and or Medically Disabled on Medicare Part B.

 New England Conference Health Coverage Policy - Mandates all charges receiving full-time or three-quarter time appointment of a pastor(s) be assessed the blended rate of Health Insurance.

-The blended rate is a set charge for health insurance billed to the church approved by the annual conference regardless of contract type.
+The Health Insurance blended rate is a set charge for health insurance billed to the church, approved by the annual conference, regardless of contract type.
 Every church pays the same blended rate of health insurance premium.
 The blended rate assists the local church in budgeting and financial planning.
 The premium may be split between churches served by the three-quarter time or full-time pastor.
+2022 Health Insurance Church Blended Rate

-Active Pastors with health insurance coverage may have a personal contribution for their health insurance plan, known as the pastor’s co-pay.
+Active Pastors in Health Insurance coverage may have a personal contribution for their health insurance plan, known as the pastor’s co-pay.
 The insurance premium co-payment for the Pastor will be determined by the health, dental and vision plans the Pastor elects during the annual election period in the fall of every year.
 The Pastor health insurance premium co-payment is a pre-tax payroll deduction.
-Other Accounts that have a pre-tax payroll deduction will include Flexible Spending Account: Health Care and or Dependent Care Accounts and Health Savings Account.
+Other elected accounts that have a pre-tax payroll deduction will include Flexible Spending Account: Health Care and or Dependent Care Accounts and Health Savings Account.

 HealthFlex Exchange is a group health plan designed for United Methodist clergy and affiliated lay employees and their families.
 This approach to health coverage gives participants choice, flexibility, and control over how they pay for health care while helping the church facilitate the best health coverage for clergy and lay workers.
 (Eligibility rules apply)